hwengineer/STM32-ldscripts/README.md

        __bss_end__ = .;      /* symbolname defined by newlib*/
      } > RAM

-In this section all (global) variables which are not initialised are stored here.
+In this section all (global) variables which are not initialized are stored here.
 To be C-Standard compliant we have to delete all entries *by hand* in the startup code.

 I has a last command at the end of the `simple.ld` script